 - Henna: "In addition to sedr, henna is one of the most widely used ingredients for hair in the Middle East," says Tavakoli.
 "Many people associate henna with hair color, but it is commonly used in the Middle East as a conditioner or hair mask.
 It hydrates, detangles, and makes frizzy hair more manageable.
 Plus, it just gives hair a livelier and bouncier appearance."

 - Amla: Consider amla—aka Indian gooseberry—is the one wunderkind superfood berry you haven't yet heard of.
-Highly regarded in the scientific and medical fields as a nutritionally potent superfood with potential anti-cancer properties, amla also works wonders in your haircare routine, Ranavat tells us.
-(In fact, it's one of the mystical hero ingredients in Ranavat's cult-favorite Mighty Majesty Fortifying Hair Serum ($55)—we're obsessed and have been singing its praises).
-"Organic amla is an incredibly powerful superfood more people should know about since it has the highest natural content of vitamin C in any fruit or vegetable," she shares.
-"In fact, it actually has 10 times the vitamin C content of an orange."
+Highly regarded in the scientific and medical fields as a nutritionally potent superfood with potential anti-cancer properties.
+Amla also works wonders in your haircare routine, Ranavat tells us.
+(In fact, it's one of the mystical hero ingredients in Ranavat's cult-favorite Mighty Majesty Fortifying Hair Serum—we're obsessed and have been singing its praises).
+"Organic amla is an incredibly powerful superfood more people should know about," she shares.
+It can have up to 20 times more vitamin C than an orange.

 Use Oils to Moisturize Locks